Luffos/rxn-stylestate/README.md

 ## Install

 ⚠️ This library is extremely simple (one line), if you prefer you can just copy the contents of [src/index.ts](https://github.com/Luffos/rxn-stylestate/blob/main/src/index.ts) and use it directly in your project without downloads.
+The only function of this library is to make it possible to use React states together with styles without having to call the StyleSheet.create function, making the code slightly simpler.

 Using NPM
 ```sh